secure-rewind-and-discard/cheri-sdrad/README.md

 ## Hardware requirement

-The cheri-sdrad library require a Arm CPU using CHERI such as the Arm Morello Board.
+The cheri-sdrad library require an Arm CPU using CHERI such as the Arm Morello Board.

 ## Simple examples
 Some examples are at your disposal to demonstrate the library's use in [examples/](./examples/)